huggingface/pytorch-image-models/README.md

 ## Models

 All model architecture families include variants with pretrained weights.
 There are specific model variants without any weights, it is NOT a bug.
 Help training new or better weights is always appreciated.
-Here are some example [training hparams](https://rwightman.github.io/pytorch-image-models/training_hparam_examples) to get you started.

-A full version of the list below with source links can be found in the [documentation](https://rwightman.github.io/pytorch-image-models/models/).

 * Aggregating Nested Transformers - https://arxiv.org/abs/2105.12723
 * BEiT - https://arxiv.org/abs/2106.08254